 ZipCPU’s Wishbone Scope

-There are a couple of differences between that my own wishbone scope, name wbscope and found on GitHub, and the scope we’ve just outlined above, although not that many.
+There are a couple of differences between my own wishbone scope, the one I call wbscope and found on GitHub, and the scope we’ve just outlined above, although not that many.
 Here’s a quick list of differences:

 wbscope allows you to use two asynchronous clocks, if you need them: one for the data and another for the bus.